eugenia1984/typescript/ts_developing_web_apps/README.md

 - Decorators are just functions with the **@expression** symbol prefix that will be invoked at runtime with details about the decorated declaration

 - Expression must evaluate to a function

+### Class Decorator

+- A class decorator is applied to the constructor of the class.
+It's defined before the class declaration.

+- It can observe, modify, or replace a class definition.

+- If the class decorator return a value, it will replace the class declaration with the given constructor function.

+####  Accessor Decorator

+- It's defined just before an accessor declaration

+- It can be applied to the property descriptor for the accessor

+- Observing, modifying or replacing an accessor's definitions is used.

+-> See file `class_decorator.ts`

+---